Snodland...One Boy's Tale!

 For me, that is not the case.
 Ask me about the first time I tasted a beer and I can tell you it was in The Freemasons Arms.
 I was eight.
 The June day was sunny, there was a playground in the beer garden and I accidentally kicked sand in a girls face.
 I remember not liking the beer much...how things would change in ten years.
 Regardless, the memory is still engrained in my brain, stored in a little lockbox called memories.
 If you could plug a printer into my head, the photograph would be vivid, colourful and nostalgic.

 This is just one of many memories from my past.
 For me, childhood was a fantastic place.
 The shackles and responsibility of adulthood were an unseen juggernaut headed my way.
 I was discovering things on a daily basis (gobstoppers, video games, TV, Batman, girls) that amazed me for days on end.
 The reason I am writing this, however, is because for all the wonder that my childhood contained, there is one place in my heart that is dear to me.
 You see, as a child I was moved around regularly.
-This isn't a bad thing and I believe this is a major factor in creating the person writing this article.
-We (Dad, Mum, my two sisters and I) weren't nomads by any means, but from recollection we had four different childhood homes.
-Each was different in their own way and I have vivid recollection of all of them equally but there aren't enough pages to write down everything.
+This isn't a bad thing and I believe this was a major factor in creating the person writing this article.
+We (Dad, Mum, my two sisters and I) weren't nomads by any means but from recollection we had four different childhood homes.
+Each was different in their own way and I have a vivid recollection of them all equally but there aren't enough pages to write down everything.
 Despite this, there is one place I will truly remember as my childhood home.

 For The Duration Of This Article, You Are In Snodland!

 I always find it useful to know where a place is for descriptive purposes.
 It means when I explain a location you guys can kind of get an idea of what I am talking about.